Is Drunk Elephant C-Tango Multivitamin Eye Cream worth the splurge? Can it do what it says on the tin?

 Do You Need It?

-If extending your facial routine to your eye area alone doesn’t cut it, this is a good option to consider.
+If extending your facial routine to your eye area alone doesn’t cut it and you feel like you need a separate product for that, this is a good option to consider.
+But, honestly, for most people, using your facial Vitamin C serum on the eye area will work better.

 Dupes & Alternatives